i-dominguez/Spiced_projects/README.md

 In feature engineering using ColumnTransformer, I applied 1) OneHotEncoder: to convert categorical variables into binary features, 2) SimpleImputer: to fill missing values and 3) MinMaxScaler: to normalize continous numerical variable in range 0.0 - 1.0.

 The data was trained on Scikit-learn's LogisticRegression and RandomForestClassifier models.
-After evaluating different model's accuracy scores and cross validation, I kept the LogisticRegression model for prediction (cross validation: mean accuracy score 81.28 +- 3.98 %).
+After evaluating different model's accuracy scores and cross validation, I kept the RandomForest model for prediction (cross validation: mean accuracy score 82.06%).

 Data source: [Kaggle: Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic/overview).